ekaone/posts-prasetia-me/src/content/blog/reduce-compilation.md

 // { id: '2', city: 'Tokyo', country: 'Japan', population: 14 }
 ```

-And another example of using reduce() function:
+## And another example of using reduce() function for array of numbers:

 ```js
 const numbers = [1, 2, 3, 4];